redbadger/crux/docs/src/motivation.md

 discussions).

 We think such experiences with the platform native approach are common, and the reason why people look to React Native and Flutter.

-The issues with React Native are two fold
+The issues with the second approach are two-fold:

 - Only _mostly_ native user interface
 - In the case of React Native, the JavaScript ecosystem tooling disaster

-React Native effectively takes over, and works hard to insulate the engineer from the native platform underneath and pretend it doesn't really exist, but of course, inevitably, it does and the user interface ends up being built in a combination of 90% JavaScript/TypeScript and 10% Kotlin/Swift.
-This was still a major win when React Native was first introduced, because the platform native UI toolkits were imperative, following a version of MVC architecture, and generally made it quite difficult to get UI state management right.
-React on the other hand is declarative, leaving much less space for errors stemming from the UI getting into an undefined state.
-This benefit was clearly recognised by iOS and Android, and both introduced their own declarative UI toolkit - Swift UI and Jetpack Compose.
+React Native and Flutter effectively take over, and work hard to insulate the engineer from the native platform underneath and pretend it doesn't really exist, but of course, inevitably, it does exist and the user interface ends up being built in a combination of 90% JavaScript/TypeScript and 10% Kotlin/Swift.
+This was a major win when React Native was first introduced, because the platform native UI toolkits were imperative, following a version of MVC architecture, and generally made it quite difficult to get UI state management right.
+React on the other hand is declarative, leaving much less space for errors stemming from the UI getting into an undefined state (although as apps got more complex and codebases grew, React's state management model got more complex with them).
+The benefit of declarative UI was clearly recognised by iOS and Android, and both introduced their own declarative UI toolkit - Swift UI and Jetpack Compose.
 Both of them are quite good, matching that particular advantage of React Native, and leaving only building things once (in theory).
 But in exchange, they have to be written in JavaScript (and adjacent tools and languages).

+## Why _not_ build all apps in JavaScript?

 The main issue with the JavaScript ecosystem is that it's built on sand.
 The underlying language is quite loose and has a
 [lot of inconsistencies](https://www.destroyallsoftware.com/talks/wat).
 It came with no package manager originally, now [it](https://www.npmjs.com/) [has](https://yarnpkg.com/) [three](https://pnpm.io/).
-To serve code to the browser, it gets bundled, and the list of bundlers is too long to include here.
-[Webpack](https://webpack.js.org/), the most popular one, is famously difficult to configure.
+To serve code to the browser, it gets bundled, and the list of bundlers is too long to include here, and even 10 years since the introduction of ES modules, the ecosystem is still split and the competing module standards make all tooling more complex and difficult to configure.

 JavaScript was built as a dynamic language which leads to a lot of basic human errors, which are made while writing the code, only being discovered when running the code.
 Static type systems aim to solve that problem and [TypeScript](https://www.typescriptlang.org/) adds this onto JavaScript, but the types only go so far (until they hit an `any` type, or dependencies with no type definitions), and they disappear at runtime.

-In short, upgrading JavaScript to something modern takes a lot of tooling.
+In short, upgrading JavaScript to something modern, capable of handling a large app codebase with multiple people or even teams working on it takes a lot of tooling.
-Getting all this tooling set up and ready to build things is an all day job, and so more tooling, like [Next.js](https://nextjs.org/) has popped up providing this configuration in a box, batteries included.
+Getting all this tooling set up and ready to build things is an all day job, and so more tooling, like [Vite](https://vite.dev/) has popped up providing this configuration in a box, batteries included.
 Perhaps the final admission of this problem is the recent [Biome](https://biomejs.dev/blog/annoucing-biome/) toolchain (formerly the Rome project), attempting to bring all the various tools